Library User Rights and Responsibilities Policy

 - Help preserve library property and spaces.
 This includes but is not limited to:

-- Respecting university guidelines regarding animals.
-Except by administrative rule, only registered service animals are permitted in campus buildings.
+- Following the university guidelines regarding animals.
+Except by administrative rule, only service animals are permitted in campus buildings.

-- Using designated locations to secure bicycles outside library spaces.
+- Using only designated locations to secure bicycles outside library spaces.

 - Vending and soliciting in library space only with prior library staff approval.